KaitlynDodds/HttpSignatureClassLibrary/README.md

     `signer.Verify(encodedSignature);`

-If the call to Verify returns true, the two hashed signature matched and the request can be verified.
-If the call to Verify returns false, the two hashed signatures did not match, so send back a 401.
+If the call to Verify returns **true**, the two hashed signature matched and the request can be verified.
+If the call to Verify returns **false**, the two hashed signatures did not match, so send back a 401.